spx01/baseqware/README.md

 - [ ] Skybox changer + world changer (?)
 - [ ] Keyboard layout meme also via telnet and config parsing
 - [ ] Sounds with telnet

+currently there's a PoC jumpbug, seems to work fine i'll rewrite this but i'll fix it before then